 4. Adding Non-Relevant Skills And Endorsements

-If you're currently seeking a HR Director role but the bulk of the skills and endorsements on your profile relate to your days as an administrative assistant, that mismatch is going to affect how frequently your profile turns up in searches recruiters and employers run for HR Director candidates.
+If you're currently seeking an HR director role but the bulk of the skills and endorsements on your profile relate to your days as an administrative assistant, that mismatch is going to affect how frequently your profile turns up in searches recruiters and employers run for HR director candidates.
 Align the skills in your profile with current (not past) aspirations.

 Expert tip: endorsing the skills of other people in your network is the fastest way to have your skills endorsed as well.
 Visit the profile page of anyone in your network and you'll be greeted with opportunities to start endorsing them (and others).

 It's amazing how often a seemingly insignificant detail about a person's non-work life will result in an interview.
 Familiarity is a powerful motivator.
 If someone feels like they know you, or that you share a major interest, they're much more likely to pursue a connection.
 Here are some sections you can fill out on LinkedIn to provide those personal "hooks":